Privacy Policy

 It is necessary to protect your vital interests, i.e. it is a life or death situation.

-There may also be certain instances where your personal information is transferred to countries outside the EEA, for example when we transfer information to third party providers based outside the EEA or when third parties acting on our behalf transfer your personal information to countries outside the EEA.
+There may also be some cases where your personal information is transferred to countries outside the EEA, for example when we transfer information to third party suppliers based outside the EEA or when third parties acting on our behalf transfer your personal information to countries outside the EEA.

 If such a transfer takes place, we will take appropriate safeguards to ensure that your personal information is adequately protected.

-We will do this in several ways including:
+We will do it in several ways including:

-Entering into data transfer contracts and using specific contractual clauses that have been approved by European data protection authorities otherwise known as "standard contractual clauses".
+Enter into data transfer contracts and use specific contractual provisions approved by European data protection authorities, otherwise known as "standard contractual clauses".

-Transferring personal data to companies in the United States that are certified under the "Privacy Shield".
-Privacy Shield is a system whereby companies certify that they provide an adequate level of data protection;
+Transfer of personal data to companies in the United States that are certified under the "Privacy Shield".
+Privacy Shield is a scheme whereby companies certify that they provide adequate data protection;

-We will only transfer personal data to companies in countries outside the EEA that are considered by European data protection authorities to have adequate levels of data protection to safeguard personal information.
+We will only transfer personal data to companies in countries outside the EEA that are considered by European data protection authorities to have adequate levels of data protection to protect personal information.

 If you would like more information about our data transfers and the steps we take to protect your personal information, please contact us using the information in section 9.